 Differences between taxable income and the results of operations for financial reporting purposes may be permanent or temporary in nature.
 Permanent differences are reclassified among capital accounts in the financial statements to reflect their tax character.
-Differences in classification may also result from the treatment of short-term gains as ordinary income for tax purposes.
+Differences in classification may also result from the treatment of short-term gains as ordinary income for U.S. federal income tax purposes.